CMSC100/MERN-Clearance-Application-System/README.md

 1. User authorization and authentication
 2. Clearance application process (submission, approval, closing, and returning)
 3. Account application process (approval and rejection)
+4. Notifications for user to see the status of their application
-4. Downloading an auto-generated PDF file
+5. Downloading an auto-generated PDF file
-5. Uploading a CSV file
+6. Uploading a CSV file

 <!-- GETTING STARTED -->